karatelabs/karate/README.md

 As demonstrated in the example above, a function invoked with `call` has access to a special object in a variable named: `karate`.
 This provides the following methods:

-> TODO: right now only JSON HTTP calls are supported
+> TODO: right now only JSON HTTP calls are supported by `karate.request(req)`

-* `karate.request(req)` - make HTTP requests.
-See the above example for details.
+* `karate.request(req)` - make an HTTP request.
+The JSON argument has the following keys:
+  * `url`: URL of the HTTP call to be made
+  * `method`: HTTP method, can be lower-case
+  * `body`: JSON payload
-* `karate.set(key, value)` - explicitly set a variable which takes effect immediately, even before the function returns
+* `karate.set(key, value)` - set the value of a variable immediately, which ensures that the [`headers`](#headers) routine for any HTTP calls made before this JavaScript function exits - works as expected
 * `karate.get(key)` - get the value of a variable by name, if not found - this returns `null` which is easier to handle in JavaScript (than `undefined`)
 * `karate.log(... args)` - log to the same logger being used by the parent process
 * `karate.env` - gets the value (read-only) of the environment setting 'karate.env' used for bootstrapping [configuration](#configuration)
-* `karate.properties[key]` - get the value of any Java system-property by name, useful for advanced custom configuration.
+* `karate.properties[key]` - get the value of any Java system-property by name, useful for advanced custom configuration

 ## Rules for Passing Arguments
 Only one argument is allowed.
 But this does not limit you in any way because you can